On Competitive Analysis for Polling Systems

-Since in this paper we analyze the polling system from a scheduling perspective, there are many research works in scheduling which are related to our work.
-The single machine scheduling problems that consider setup times or costs have been widely studied from various perspectives.
+Single-machine scheduling problems with setup times or costs have been widely studied from various perspectives.
 A detailed review of the literature can be found in \cite{altman1992elevator,allahverdi2008survey,allahverdi2015third,allahverdi2008significance,ruiz2010hybrid}.
-Other works considering machine setup can be found in \cite{vallada2011genetic,hinder2017novel,ng2003single,mosheiov2005minimizing,shen2018solving}.
-However, almost all of these works are focused on solving the offline problem where all the release times and processing times are revealed at time $0$.
+Other studies considering machine setup can be found in \cite{vallada2011genetic,hinder2017novel,ng2003single,mosheiov2005minimizing,shen2018solving}.
+However, these papers focus on solving the offline problem where all the release times and processing times are revealed at time $0$.

-In this paper we are more interested in the online problem where the current state of the system is known and future is uncertain.
-Thus our work also falls into the class of the online single machine scheduling problem.
-Numerous research papers have shed light on the online single machine scheduling problem, without considering setup times.
-Table \ref{tab:Competitive-Ratios-for-Single-Machine} summarizes the current state of art of competitive ratio analysis over existing online algorithms for single machine scheduling problem without setup times.
-Besides all the algorithms provided in Table \ref{tab:Competitive-Ratios-for-Single-Machine}, a recent work \cite{lubbecke2016new} provides a new method to approximate the competitive ratio for general online algorithms.
-However, since these works mainly focus on solving problem without setup times, the online policies provided in these works are not directly applicable to polling systems.
+Numerous research papers have shed light on the online single-machine scheduling problems, without considering setup times.
+Table \ref{tab:Competitive-Ratios-for-Single-Machine} summarizes the current state of art of competitive-ratio analysis over existing online algorithms for these problems.
+In addition, a recent paper \cite{lubbecke2016new} provides a new method to approximate the competitive ratio for general online algorithms.

-Only few articles so far have focused on the online single machine scheduling problem with queue setup times, i.e., the polling system.
-The online makespan minimization problem for the polling system is considered in \cite{divakaran2011online} and an $\boldsymbol{O}(1)$ algorithm is proved to exist.
-However the competitive ratio provided in \cite{divakaran2011online} is very large.
-A 3-competitive online algorithm for the polling system with minimizing the completion time is provided in \cite{zhang2016online}, but only for the case where $k=2$ and jobs are identical.
-To the best of our knowledge, the online algorithms for general polling systems with setup time consideration have not been well studied.
+The online makespan minimization problem for the polling system is considered in \cite{divakaran2011online} and an $\boldsymbol{O}(1)$ policy is proved to exist.
+However, the competitive ratio provided in \cite{divakaran2011online} is very large.
+A 3-competitive online policy for the polling system with minimizing the completion time is provided in \cite{zhang2016online}, but only for the case where $k=2$ and jobs are identical.
+To the best of our knowledge, online policies for general polling systems with setup time consideration have not been well studied.